Mukhil-Padmanabhan/ai-notes-app/README.md

 ## Testing

 The project includes test suites for both frontend and backend.
-- Frontend and Backend tests done with over 80% coverage.
+- Frontend and Backend unit tests were  done with over 80% coverage.
-- Test Cases listed to conduct Manual Testing
+- Test Cases listed to conduct Manual Testing.
-- Intgration tests of the NLP module with the APIs
+- Intgration tests of the NLP module with the APIs.
 - Postman test suite can be found here - https://github.com/Mukhil-Padmanabhan/ai-notes-app/blob/main/AINotes.postman_collection.json

 ### Backend Tests